The Complete Guide to Plantar Fasciitis

 What is the best treatment for plantar fasciitis?

 The first-line choice for plantar heel pain is conservative management, such as physiotherapy or chiropractic.
-It has been shown that 82% of patients responded favourably to conservative therapy6 and the proportion of patients requiring surgery is less than 2%.7 A program of calf-stretching and eccentric loading has been confirmed to be an effective treatment.8 Treatment typically includes relative rest from aggravating activities combined with stretches targeting the plantar fascia, Achilles tendon, and calf muscles.2 High load strength training is effective in the mid-late stage treatment of plantar heel pain and has been shown to aid in pain reduction, improvement of function, and prevention of injury reoccurrence.9
+It has been shown that 82% of patients responded favorably to conservative therapy6 and the proportion of patients requiring surgery is less than 2%.7 A program of calf-stretching and eccentric loading has been confirmed to be an effective treatment.8 Treatment typically includes relative rest from aggravating activities combined with stretches targeting the plantar fascia, Achilles tendon, and calf muscles.2 High load strength training is effective in the mid-late stage treatment of plantar heel pain and has been shown to aid in pain reduction, improvement of function, and prevention of injury reoccurrence.9

 Should I get orthotics for plantar fasciitis?